jarviscanada/jarvis_data_eng_mathew/hadoop/README.md

   to the replication status and location of file blocks.

   * HDFS focuses on data availability and integrity, and uses block replication to achieve these.
-  HDFS automatically replicates data until by default 3 copies of that data exist in the system.
+  HDFS automatically breaks data files into blocks, and replicates each block until by default 3 replicas of each block exist in the system.
 If any of those replicas should become corrupted, the other replicas are used to restore it.
-If a replica were removed, then a new replica is made.
+If a replica were removed, most likely due to node failure, then a new replica is made.

 * Hadoop
   * Hadoop manages HDFS and provides an interface to perform distributed processing on the cluster